Barbados passport: Visa requirements for Barbadian citizens

-As of 19 July 2022, Barbadian citizens had visa-free or visa on arrival access to 163 countries and territories, ranking the Barbadian passport 23rd in terms of travel freedom according to the Henley visa restrictions index.
+As of 2025, Barbadian citizens have visa-free or visa on arrival access to 165 countries and territories, ranking the Barbadian passport 21st in terms of travel freedom according to the Henley Passport Index.
 The Barbados passport ranks 1st among CARICOM passport holders that enjoy travel freedom and visa-free access.

 Holders of a Barbados passport may travel without a visa, or receive a visa upon arrival, to many other countries.
 As of 28 May 2009, Barbados signed a short-stay visa waiver agreement with the European Union.
 The agreement allows citizens of Barbados to visit the countries of Europe who are members of the Schengen Area for up to three months in any six-month period without a visa.
 Similarly, citizens of Europe (who countries are members of the Schengen Area) will be able to visit Barbados for the same period without a visa.